 Meatballs in Tomato Sauce

 Using a trio of meats is perfect for these tender meatballs.
 Beef adds hearty flavor, while pork and veal provide a natural sweetness.
-Include an equal amount of each for the perfect blend.
+For the perfect blend, use an equal amount of each.
 Unlike most recipes that call for browning the meatballs, this one braises them in an herbed tomato sauce.
-The meatballs and sauce can be prepared a day ahead, refrigerated and reheated before serving.
+The meatballs and sauce can be prepared a day ahead and refrigerated, then reheated before serving.

-- 2 lb. mixed ground beef, pork and veal
+- 2 lb.
+(1 kg) mixed ground beef, pork and veal

 - 1 egg